pavelliavonau/cmakeconverter/README.md

 # Use CMake

-**Cmakeconverter** try to have the most information as possible in your `file.vcxproj` !
+**cmake-converter** try to have the most information as possible in your `file.vcxproj` !
 However, it's recommended to read and test generated CMakeLists.txt before using in production.

 ## Variables